At the Immigrant's Table

 Aguardiente

 Aguardiente, the national spirit of Colombian cuisine, is an anise-flavored liquor that's a staple at festive events.
 Its affordability and accessibility make it a favorite starting point for those venturing into Colombian cocktails.
+It works great in my Colombian Canelazo Cocktail and sour recipes.

 The first time I tried aguardiente, the go-to spirit for any Colombian party, I wasn't sure about the anise flavor.
 The strong scent and high proof of the drink nearly knocked me out.